Forrester Research, Inc.

 - Personal Investing and Business Relationships.
 Some of the most common areas in which conflicts of interest arise are personal investing and business relationships.
 Officers, directors, and employees of Forrester may not, directly or indirectly, make personal investments or enter into financial or business relationships that interfere with that individual’s ability to conduct the business of Forrester.

 In furtherance of this general rule, Forrester prohibits any employee responsible for the relationship between Forrester and another business enterprise from making any investment in, or entering into any business or financial relationship with, such other enterprise for his or her own account or for the account of any family member.

-As noted, our Integrity Policy cautions employees regarding the types of investments that could undermine our research objectivity.
-Forrester analysts may not:
+As noted, our Research Integrity Policy cautions employees regarding the types of investments and outside business relationships that could undermine our research objectivity.

 In addition, all employees are subject to our Insider Trading Policy, which is described in the Compliance with Applicable Law, Rules, and Regulations section of this Code.

 - Honest and Ethical Conduct and Fair Dealing.
 Employees, officers, and directors must deal honestly, ethically, and fairly with Forrester’s suppliers, clients, competitors, and employees.
 Statements regarding Forrester’s or a competitor’s products and services must not be false, misleading, deceptive, or fraudulent.
 You must not take unfair advantage of anyone through manipulation, concealment, abuse of proprietary information, misrepresentation of material facts, or any other unfair business practice.